sentinelsat/sentinelsat/docs/common_issues.rst

 Maybe there are no images for the specified time period, by default ``sentinelsat`` will query the last 24 hours only.

+.. rubric:: My search just quits or I got a warning describing my query complexity.

+Have you checked your query length?
+It might be that your query is too complex or specific, causing the library to behave poorly.
+A suggestion in this case would be to create a query with fewer parameters.

 .. rubric:: Anything else?